 Taktsang Monastery also called Tiger’s Nest in Bhutan

 – If you are planning to experience the culture, Bhutan’s beautiful landscapes, and wanted to stretch the itinerary a little longer, a 6 nights 7 days Bhutan tour can be the best.
 This 7 days itinerary includes 5 cities of Bhutan and you will be able to learn about Bhutan culture, history, and traditions during this time frame.
 This 7 days itinerary is also suitable for family and couple.

 – If you are keener on learning about Bhutan culture and see how the lives in Bhutan even in the far locations, take 9 nights 10 days Bhutan tour that stretches up to the western city of Bhutan- Trongsa, and Bumthang.

-– You are still free to customize your private trip to Bhutan, talk with your tour operator or travel expert to have a perfect itinerary for your lifetime trip to Bhutan, and make it the most memorable one.
+– You are still free to customize your private trip to Bhutan, talk with your tour operator or travel expert to have a perfect itinerary for your lifetime trip to Bhutan and make it the most memorable one.
 While touring in Bhutan, you can take a chance to visit the other two beautiful nations, Nepal and Bhutan.
-Choose 3 Country Tour of Nepal, Tibet, and Bhutan in a single trip to have the best experience in the Himalayan regions.
+Choose a 3 Country Tour of Nepal, Tibet, and Bhutan in a single trip to have the best experience in the Himalayan regions.

-The main reason to prepare this travel blog is to aware the travelers to learn how to prepare a Bhutan tour in advance.
+The main reason to prepare this travel blog is to aware the travelers to learn how to prepare for a Bhutan tour in advance.
 We hope that the given information is helpful in order to plan your perfect trip to Bhutan.
 If you need more information, you can simply send us an email, our expert team will revert you with updated information that you may need before making the plan.